The Steel Tongue Drum is also known as the Tank Drum or Hank Drum.

 Hang replicas often range from the $1,900 to $3000 mark and aren't always an option for most folks due to their high price tag.
 As a result of this, Steel Tongue Drums are becoming more and more popular because they are far less expensive is comparison.

-You can expect to buy a steel tongue drum for around $200 – $800.
-They’re also a lot easier to get your hands on as opposed to the hand pans made in the Hangs image.
+You can expect to buy a steel tongue drum for sale for around $200 - $800.
+They're also a lot easier to get your hands on as opposed to the hand pans made in the Hangs image.

 While the answer to this question is of course subjective, I think almost everyone would agree with me that the Hang style hand pans sound much better.